juanbkm/donor2019/content/modalities/partnership-framework-arrangements.md

 ---
-title: "Framework Cofinancing Arrangements"
+title: "Partnership Framework Arrangements"
 date: 2020-05-14T10:38:34+08:00
-main_image: images/modalities/fca.jpg
+main_image: images/modalities/pfa.jpg
-summary: These are agreements or MOU with a specific financing partner that cover a wide range of activities.
-They promote better planning and coordination, predictability of cofinancing volume, and greater efficiencies.
+summary: Partnership framework arrangements (PFAs) facilitate better planning and coordination of joint cofinancing activities.
+They enable ADB and a partner to cofinance projects—either as PSCs or via trust funds─ that match their sector and country priorities over a specific period of time.
+PFAs allow both parties to commit and pool resources that will support their common project pipeline.
+This type of arrangement increases the predictability of cofinancing volumes.
+They also make negotiations for individual projects in the pipeline, and the reporting and exchange of information on said projects, a little easier.
 fca:
   - item:
     name: Abu Dhabi Fund for Development